RLOpenCatalyst/catdocs/Catalyst/source/workzone.rst

 Application Deployment
 ^^^^^^^^^^^^^^^^^^^^^^

+RLCatalyst makes your application deployments easy through its Orchestration feature.
+The artifacts or the build files can be sourced from Nexus or Docker repositories and you can deploy into single or multiple instances.
+The deployments happens through Jenkins or Chef based tasks , that can be configured from RLCatalyst.

+Prerequisites:

+1. A repository (Nexus/Docker) should be added from Settings
+2. Repository should be attached to one or more projects.
+3. There should be connectivity between the repository, the target instances and the RLCatalyst instance
+4. There should be to & fro connectivity between RLCatalyst and the target instance

+If you have not added a repository in Settings, follow the instructions at :ref:`configure-nexus`.

 * From the main menu click on Settings

 * Once click on Settings, from the side menu click on Devops Setup